pd333a/pd333a.github.io/_posts/2026-01-03-Mechanistic-Analysis-of-Chain-of-Thought-Reasoning-in-small-Transformers.md

-       Mechanistic Analysis of Chain-of-Thought Reasoning in small Transformers

 In our daily life, when we provide mathematical simple problems  like “1+2=?” to a transformer, we see that it induces certain steps and provides answer as 3 but the question that arises here is that the intermediate steps that are a part of the inferencing are just some pattern-matching steps w.r.t some pre-trained material or are the steps directly influencing the model during the answer generation stage.
 In fact, if we go through Jason Wei’s chain-of-thought paper, we can observe that CoT[Chain-of-Thought] prompting definitely helps the model do better in reasoning based tasks but the above paper is an empirical one meaning it does not provide why it happens rather it defines performance improvements across multiple tasks .
 So, the below experimentation is an attempt to just see what happens under the hood of small transformer when it fed with CoT based samples inspired by some of the best works like  nostalgebraist’s gpt interpretation, Neel Nanda’s Grokking paper and special tutorial blogs.
 First of all, what I feel is that mechanistic interpretability is a method to understand the internal algorithm that a LLM has learned after training it vasts amount of data.
 The main investigation that we will do in this project is to  validate certain claims/assumptions: